pyinstaller/pyinstaller/doc/source/Manual.rst

 Using UPX
 ~~~~~~~~~~~~~~~~~~~

-UPX_ is a free utility available for most operating systems
+UPX_ is a free utility available for most operating systems.
-(follow the link to the website where it can be downloaded).
-UPX compresses executable files and libraries making them smaller,
+UPX compresses executable files and libraries, making them smaller,
-sometimes amazingly smaller.
+sometimes much smaller.
+UPX is available for most operating systems and can compress
+a large number of executable file formats.
+See the UPX_ home page for downloads, and for the list of
+supported executable formats.
+As of May 2013, the only major absence is 64-bit binaries for
+Windows and Mac OS X.
+UPX has no effect on these.

 A compressed executable program is wrapped in UPX
 startup code that dynamically decompresses the program
 when the program is launched.